ratwolfzero/hopalong_python/README.md

 ## Requirements

-To run this program, the following Python libraries must* be installed and imported:
+To run this program, the following Python libraries or Modules must be installed / imported (* mandatory):

 - matplotlib *
 - numpy *
 - numba *
+- math *
 - time, resource (optional)
-- math (standard Python library)

 Time and Resource libraries if you want to track process time and system memory used.
 Otherwise, please comment out the relevant code snippets.